 - Although my condition is progressive and life limiting, there’s no way to determine exactly when my time is up.
 No doctor in the land can predict what age I can expect to live to.
 As such, I prefer to put this to the back of my mind and try to live as ‘normal’ a life as possible.
 Whatever normal is!

-If you or someone you know is affected by muscular dystrophy, in particular UCMD, perhaps reading my account may be of some use.
-I firmly believe that sharing our experiences, and offering advice and support is invaluable.
-If, as a child, I had known others living with the same condition, maybe my life could have been enhanced with the benefit of shared knowledge and wisdom.
+I firmly believe that sharing experiences, and offering advice and support, is invaluable.
+If, as a child, I had known others living with the same condition, perhaps my life could have been enhanced with the benefit of shared knowledge and wisdom.

 Doctors, though essential, cannot tell you how it feels or what day to day life is like.
 This is why I really appreciate MD-associated Facebook groups and the MDUK forum.
 People can talk candidly with others who understand exactly what they’re going through.